DiogoAMLima/MySQL-and-Python/README.md

 Python Connection with MySQL and CRUD Operations
 This repository houses some examples that demonstrate different approaches to establish connections between the Python programming language and a MySQL database.
 Efficient interaction between Python and MySQL is essential for developers looking to build robust and scalable applications that involve data storage and retrieval.

-Overview
+Overview:
 Each folder in this repository corresponds to a specific Python-MySQL connection project.
 Each project is independent and can be used as a reference for different development scenarios.
 Below is a brief description of each project:

 The code demonstrates a simple connection: It shows how to establish a basic connection to a MySQL database using the mysql-connector-python library.
 This is a fundamental starting point for connections.

 CRUD operations - CREATE - READ - UPDATE - DELETE.

-Prerequisites
+Prerequisites:
 Python 3.x installed in your environment.
 MySQL Server installed and configured.
 Installation of the Python library (pip install MySQL-python).

-How to Use
+How to Use:
 Creating a connection to the database is simple and only requires a few lines of code, as do the commands for CRUD operations.
 Each code provides an example of how to do it.

-Contributions
+Contributions:
 Feel free to contribute to improvements, new projects, or bug fixes.
 Open an issue or send a pull request, and we will be happy to review and incorporate it into the repository.

-License
+License:
 This repository is provided under the MIT license.
 Feel free to use, modify, and distribute it as needed, while respecting the terms of the license.

 I hope these examples of Python connection with MySQL are useful to you and help you build fantastic applications.
 Happy coding!